mattcho/mattcho.github.io/_posts/2015-03-11-today's learning.markdown

 For example, of Active Records in Rails, the flexibility of find_by methods comes from using Monkey Patching according to Keith.

-I asked back what is the difference between overwriting and monkey patching, and he answered overwriting happens when inheriting from some class, but monkey patching is about patching a new method in place.
+I asked back what is the difference between overwriting and monkey patching.
+Overwriting happens when inheriting from some class, but monkey patching is about patching a new method in place.
 However, commonly used methods are better not be monkey patched.

 Other than that, the following questions refreshed my mind.